-All the instruments on this are acoustic.
+All the instruments on this track are acoustic.
+Personnel are:

 The part where Withers repeats "I know, I know," has become a very recognizable piece of the song, but it wasn't what he had in mind.
-Withers told us: "I wasn't going to do that, then Booker T. said, 'No, leave it like that.'
+Withers told Songfacts: "I wasn't going to do that, then Booker T. said, 'No, leave it like that.'
 I was going to write something there, but there was a general consensus in the studio.
 It was an interesting thing because I've got all these guys that were already established, and I was working in the factory at the time.
 Graham Nash was sitting right in front of me, just offering his support.
 Stephen Stills was playing and there was Booker T. and Al Jackson and Donald Dunn - all of the MGs except Steve Cropper.
 They were all these people with all this experience and all these reputations, and I was this factory worker just sort of puttering around.
 So when their general feeling was, 'Leave it like that,' I left it like that."

 " in 1967.
 The famous whistling in the third verse of that song was something Redding did to fill time until he could fill it in with some words.
 He never had the chance because he died in a plane crash three days later.
 The whistling stayed, just like Withers' verse of "I knows."

 On its first release, this song did not chart in the UK, but Michael Jackson's cover hit #8 there in 1972.
-Withers original version eventually made its first entry into the UK singles chart in May 2009 after being performed on Britain's Got Talent by contestant Shaun Smith.
+Withers' original version eventually made its first entry into the UK singles chart in May 2009 after being performed on Britain's Got Talent by contestant Shaun Smith.

 Withers performed this on an episode of The Old Grey Whistle Test, a British TV show that ran from 1971-1987 and featured a variety of musical guests.
 In the '70s, the show was shot in a small studio with no audience, which resulted in more relaxed performances where the artists could concentrate on their music.
 Withers' appearance is considered a classic from the show, and was included in a DVD compilation released in 2001.